rkonoplev/dniester/legacy/README.md

 ## Usage Context

+## Migration Context

-These files were part of the migration process from a legacy Drupal 6 site to the modern Spring Boot News Platform.
+These files were part of the migration and early development process from a legacy Drupal 6 site to the modern Spring Boot News Platform.
+They include:

+- **Migration-specific configurations** (Docker Compose files for Drupal 6 compatibility)
+- **Legacy development tools** (Makefile with outdated API endpoints)

+- **Migration-era Spring Boot classes** (custom database properties)

-They are preserved here for educational purposes and to help developers understand the migration approach used in this study project.
+They are preserved here for educational purposes and to help developers understand the migration approach and evolution of the project.

+## Current Development

-For current development, use the main `docker-compose.yml` in the project root.
+For current development, use:
+- Main `docker-compose.yml` in the project root
+- API examples in `docs/API_USAGE.md`
+- Standard Spring Boot configuration profiles